SamuelSwartzberg/flashcardifying_text_temp/inf.md

 4 values|1,2,3,4 top right bottom left (TRBL)|<img src="sm_4_border.png">

 Normally, instead of using the shorthand, you can also set the properties individually by using -top(-), -left(-), -bottom(-), -right(-) properties.
+Things in css that take the edge shorhand and also have four individual properties to set them: border (border, border-color, border-width, border-style), margin, padding, scroll-padding, scroll-margin

 typically, any edge width is specified as a <length-percentage>
 <length-percentage-edges> ::= <length-percentage> [<length-percentage>] [<length-percentage>] [<length-percentage>]